rendall/simple-comment/README.md

 # Simple Comment

 _Simple Comment_ is a commenting platform for any website.
-Free, flexible, open-source, private, and scalable.
+Free, secure, source-available, private, and scalable.

 See the demo: <https://simple-comment.netlify.app>